Legenden84/dash_projects/dash_novozymes_presentation/README.md

-# dash-presentation
+# dash-presentation-novozymes

 # Please follow these steps to run the application.

-Author Tobias Legenden
+Author: Tobias Legenden \
+Email: tobiaslegenden@gmail.com

 1) Create a python virtual environment.
 Run the following command in the terminal: \
    python -m venv venv